 GENERATION, QUALITY, AND USE OF RI DATA PROCESS INDICATORS SPECIFIC LEARNING OBJECTIVES Identify interventions that improve the quality and active use of data by those who generate and are closest to the data.
 Document the rationale and evidence for these interventions' positive effect on quality of data and active use of data.
 Identify factors favoring the replicability of identified approaches.
 Enhance sharing and learning across program countries.
 Identify a set of process indicators that provide real-time system data to describe the strength of the RI system (see Box 2).
 Identify mechanisms that promote the use of process indicators for key decision-making by district and HF staff.
 METHODS AND TOOLS Desk review: MCSP conducted an initial desk review of documents (reports, tools, job aids, presentations, etc.) provided by MCSP country staff.
 Qualitative methods: Key informant interviews (KIIs) with a semistructured interview guide.
 MCSP conducted two rounds of KIIs with the district managers, HF level staff (HF in-charges and health workers [HWs]) using standardized tools.
 After the first round of the data collection, MCSP modified and streamlined the data collection tools.
 In the first round, the information on indicator testing was mainly gathered through qualitative interviews.
 In the second round, this tool was modified to include a scale to capture the perception of the respondents on different domains of indicator testing (see below).
 KIIs: MCSP conducted KIIs with HWs, facility managers, and district health personnel using two tools: Quality tool: This tool included two components: qualitative assessment and indicator verification.
 Qualitatively, the tool explores different domains of the indicators (i.e., how the data are collected, frequency of updates, who participates, reasons for irregular data collection, challenges in collecting the data, etc.).
-In addition, the data collectors verified the values of the indicators for the most recent quarter or month.
-Indicator testing tool: This qualitative tool included a list of guiding interview questions to assess: Relevance (pertinence)/usefulness; Feasibility; Accuracy/reliability of these sets of indicators.
-The respondents were asked to reflect on these domains on a scale of 1 to 3 (1= low/worst; 3 = best).
-Trend analysis using MCSP monitoring data: Districts regularly collected data on these process indicators through their routine monitoring system and/or the government's health management information system (HMIS).
+In addition, the data collectors verified the values of the indicator for the most recent quarter or month.
+Indicator testing tool: This qualitative tool included a list or guiding interview questions to assess: Relevance (pertinence)/usefulness; Feasibility; Accuracy/reliability of these sets of indicators.
+Trend analysis using MCSP monitoring data: Districts regularly collected data on these process indicators throug their routine monitoring system and/or the government's health management information system (HMIS).
 MCSP's learning team then assembled these data from the country monitoring systems to conduct a trend analysis.